natllux/natllux/README.md

-Natllux, a young developer...
+Natllux, Mine'Corp's Co-Founder;

-Started in 2023, Natllux's first projects were little web pages on Google Chrome.
-Since then, he has developped a passion for computer science.
+Since 2022, Natllux started coding little web pages for fun.
+It was a pretty good start for him.

-He then done basic Python Projects like a calculator, and many others...
+In 2023, Natllux started doing some Python basic projects like a calculator.

-In 2024, he started to try making games using Godot Engine.
-Which was a sucess since !
-He started by doing 2D games.
-Today, he started 3D game development.
+In the beginning of 2024